Skip to content

 Function Description: Sends control commands to RflySim3D (UE4 engine) to modify scene display, camera parameters, vehicle states, etc. Supported command formats are as follows:

-• b'RflyShowTextTime txt time': Display specified text in UE4 for time seconds
+• b'RflyShowTextTime txt time': Displays the specified text in UE4 for time seconds.

-• b'RflyShowText txt': Display specified text in UE4 for 5 seconds
+• b'RflyShowText txt': Displays the specified text in UE4 for 5 seconds.

-• RflyChangeMapbyID id: Switch scene map by ID
+• RflyChangeMapbyID id: Switches the scene map based on ID.

-• RflyChangeMapbyName txt: Switch scene map by name
+• RflyChangeMapbyName txt: Switches the scene map based on name.

-• RflyCameraPosAngAdd x y z roll pitch yaw: Incrementally offset camera position (x-y-z, in meters) and orientation (roll-pitch-yaw, in degrees) relative to current camera pose
+• RflyCameraPosAngAdd x y z roll pitch yaw: Incrementally offsets camera position (x-y-z, unit: meters) and orientation (roll-pitch-yaw, unit: degrees) relative to the current camera pose.

-• RflyCameraPosAng x y z roll pitch yaw: Directly set camera position (x-y-z, in meters) and orientation (roll-pitch-yaw, in degrees) relative to UE origin
+• RflyCameraPosAng x y z roll pitch yaw: Directly sets camera position (x-y-z, unit: meters) and orientation (roll-pitch-yaw, unit: degrees) relative to the UE origin.

-• RflyCameraFovDegrees degrees: Modify camera field of view (in degrees)
+• RflyCameraFovDegrees degrees: Modifies the camera field of view (unit: degrees).

-• RflyChange3DModel CopterID veTypes=0: Modify the 3D model ID of the vehicle with specified ID
+• RflyChange3DModel CopterID veTypes=0: Modifies the 3D model ID of the vehicle with the specified ID.

-• RflyChangeVehicleSize CopterID size=0: Modify the size of the vehicle with specified ID
+• RflyChangeVehicleSize CopterID size=0: Modifies the size of the vehicle with the specified ID.

-• RflyMoveVehiclePosAng CopterID isFitGround x y z roll pitch yaw: Incrementally move vehicle to specified position (x-y-z, in meters) and orientation (roll-pitch-yaw, in degrees) relative to current pose; isFitGround indicates whether to conform to terrain height
+• RflyMoveVehiclePosAng CopterID isFitGround x y z roll pitch yaw: Incrementally moves the vehicle to the specified position (x-y-z, unit: meters) and orientation (roll-pitch-yaw, unit: degrees) relative to the current pose; isFitGround indicates whether to conform to terrain height.

-• RflySetVehiclePosAng CopterID isFitGround x y z roll pitch yaw: Directly set vehicle position (x-y-z, in meters) and orientation (roll-pitch-yaw, in degrees) relative to UE origin; isFitGround indicates whether to conform to terrain height
+• RflySetVehiclePosAng CopterID isFitGround x y z roll pitch yaw: Directly sets the vehicle position (x-y-z, unit: meters) and orientation (roll-pitch-yaw, unit: degrees) relative to the UE origin; isFitGround indicates whether to conform to terrain height.

-• RflyScanTerrainH xLeftBottom yLeftBottom xRightTop yRightTop scanHeight scanInterval: Scan terrain in specified rectangular region to generate height map (PNG) and elevation data (TXT); all parameters are in meters
+• RflyScanTerrainH xLeftBottom yLeftBottom xRightTop yRightTop scanHeight scanInterval: Scans terrain in the specified rectangular region in UE4 to generate a height map (PNG) and elevation data (TXT); all parameters are in meters.

-• RflyCesiumOriPos lat lon Alt: Modify the latitude, longitude, and altitude (in degrees and meters) of the Cesium map origin
+• RflyCesiumOriPos lat lon Alt: Modifies the latitude, longitude, and altitude (units: degrees and meters) of the Cesium map origin.

 Parameters (Args):